awsdocs/aws-glue-developer-guide/doc_source/add-crawler.md

 ## What Happens When a Crawler Runs?<a name="crawler-running"></a>

+When a crawler runs, it takes the following actions to interrogate a data store:
++ **Classifies data to determine the format, schema, and associated properties of the raw data** – You can configure the results of classification by creating a custom classifier\.
++ **Groups data into tables or partitions ** – Data is grouped based on crawler heuristics\.
++ **Writes metadata to the Data Catalog ** – You can configure how the crawler adds, updates, and deletes tables and partitions\.

 The metadata tables that a crawler creates are contained in a database when you define a crawler\.
 If your crawler does not define a database, your tables are placed in the default database\.
 In addition, each table has a classification column that is filled in by the classifier that first successfully recognized the data store\.

 The crawler can process both relational database and file data stores\.

 If the file that is crawled is compressed, the crawler must download it to process it\.
+When a crawler runs it interrogates files to determine their format and compression type and writes these properties into the Data Catalog\.
+Some file formats, for example parquet, enable you to compress parts of the file as it is written\.
+For these files, the compressed data is an internal component of the file and AWS Glue does not populate the `compressionType` property when it writes tables into the Data Catalog\.
+In contrast, if an **entire file** is compressed by a compression algorithm, for example gzip, then the `compressionType` property is populated when tables are written into the Data Catalog\.

 The crawler generates the names for the tables it creates\.
-The name of the tables that are stored in the AWS Glue Data Catalog follow these rules:
+The names of the tables that are stored in the AWS Glue Data Catalog follow these rules:
 + Only alphanumeric characters and underscore \(`_`\) are allowed\.
 + Any custom prefix cannot be longer than 64 characters\.
 + The maximum length of the name cannot be longer than 128 characters\.
 The crawler truncates generated names to fit within the limit\.